larscom/angular-chrome-extension/README.md

-# Angular Chrome Extension Scaffold Project
+# Angular Chrome Extension Scaffold Project (Angular 7)

-This project is an Angular scaffold project for google chrome extensions, see [Github.](https://github.com/larscom/angular-chrome-extension)
+This project is an Angular scaffold project (template) for google chrome extensions, see [Github.](https://github.com/larscom/angular-chrome-extension)

 ## How to use/develop
 - clone this repository